juliairsalina/ttaro-ttaro/README.md

 ### 1. AI Expense Detection

-ttaro-ttaro detects possible shared expenses from mock wallet transactions.
+따로따로 detects possible shared expenses from mock wallet transactions.

 Example:

 Julia pays ₩50,000 at a cafe.
 A normal cafe expense might be around ₩10,000 per person.
-ttaro-ttaro detects that this may be a group expense and asks whether it should be split with friends.
+따로따로 detects that this may be a group expense and asks whether it should be split with friends.

 ---

 ### 2. Human-in-the-Loop Approval

-ttaro-ttaro can detect, suggest, explain, and prepare actions.
+따로따로 can detect, suggest, explain, and prepare actions.

-However, ttaro-ttaro must ask for user approval before:
+However, 따로따로 must ask for user approval before:

 - creating a shared expense
 - assigning debt to friends